WHEN: February 22nd - February 26th, 2021

 Albers-Biddle lives in Clermont, FL.

 Rebecca Green is the creator of Not-So-SAHM, a family-friendly lifestyle blog where she writes about arts and crafts, field trips, DIYs, recipes, party fun, and all around silliness of her family.
 Rebecca started Not-So-SAHM in 2011 when she decided to take a break from practicing law to spend more quality time with her family and pursue creative endeavors.
 Rebecca loves cappuccinos, sarcasm, running long distances by herself, graphic design, photography, and mid-century modern furniture (probably in that order).
 She lives in Washington, D.C. with her husband and two mischief-making children, and believes there is no such thing as being bored.

 Katharine C. Kersey, EdD, is former professor of early childhood education and director emerita of the Child Study Center at Old Dominion University, Norfolk, Virginia.
 She served as chairperson of the Department of Early Childhood, Speech Pathology, and Special Education for twenty-two years, and is an author, national speaker, child-behavior expert, and parent educator.

-Marie Masterson, PhD, is director of quality assessment at McCormick Center for Early Childhood Leadership and former professor of early childhood education.
+Dr. Marie Masterson is Director of Quality Assessment at the McCormick Center for Early Childhood Leadership.
 She is a national speaker, child behavior expert, researcher, and author.
-She is an educational consultant to state departments of education, schools, childcare centers, and social-service and parenting organizations.
-Dr. Masterson is a Fulbright specialist and former early childhood specialist for the Virginia Department of Education.
+She is an educational consultant to state departments of education, schools, child-care centers, and social-service and parenting organizations.
+Dr. Masterson is a former professor of early childhood education, Fulbright specialist, and early childhood specialist for the Virginia Department of Education.